 An analysis of the industry in the U.S. should be your first step to determining if it is even right for your company to expand into the U.S. market.
-(See an example here where the advice of MI’s professionals, after an industry analysis, was that the company should not enter the U.S. market due to unfavorable conditions that would have made it very difficult for them to succeed).
+(As an example, MI’s professionals advised a company, after an industry analysis, that it should not enter the U.S. market due to unfavorable conditions that would have made it very difficult for them to succeed).
 You may already know some of your competitors, but do you know them all?
 Have you looked deeply at your company’s structure and culture to ensure it has the capabilities to meet the potential demands of the U.S. market?
 Do you know where your target customers, supply chains, and key logistic points are located in the U.S., which could make where you locate important?
 Do you know the current U.S. trends that could provide opportunities or threats to your business?
 All of this and more is needed to build the right U.S. entry strategy.

 While we are not site selection experts, we can put you in contact with those who are, and will work closely with them on your behalf.
 We also have close relationships with local and state economic development teams.
 When looking at incentives, we caution against being too shortsighted in possible gains.
 You should pick your location first and foremost based on your needs now and in the long term: